AugustusZ/Snap/README.md

 -  `minSize`: 30 x 30

 ## Send Emails
 On Mar 18, my VIP user, AKA my dear mom, complained to me about the webpage loading really slow, and I assume this is because the server and the user are *kinda* across the Pacific.
 So I added the functionality of sending emails in script.
+(Well, these aren't always working and I am still trying to figure them out)

+### Use command `mail`
 What I used is the command `mail` with `uuencode` to attach the image:

 	os.system('(echo "%s"; uuencode %s "%s") | mail -s "%s" %s' % ("This snap is taken at " + time.strftime('%X %x') + '.\n', os.path.join(SCRIPT_DIR, imageFileName), imageFileName, SUBJECT, RECEIVER))

+### Use Python packages `smtplib` and `email.mime`
-And a `RECEIVER` will get something like:
+[An example](https://docs.python.org/2/library/email-examples.html) on python.org and a `RECEIVER` will get something like:

 ![Email Sample](emaildemo.png)